ietf-wg-acme/acme/draft-ietf-acme-acme.md

 For all other requests, there MUST be a "kid" field.
 This field must contain the account URI received by POSTing to the new-reg resource.

-Note that authentication via signed POST implies that GET requests are not authenticated.
+Note that authentication via signed JWS request bodies implies that GET requests are not authenticated.
 Servers MUST NOT respond to GET requests for resources that might be considered sensitive.

 If the client sends a JWS signed with an algorithm that the server does not support, then the server MUST return an error with status code 400 (Bad Request)